eventide-project/docs/examples/quickstart.md

 bundle exec evt-pg-create-db
 ```

-Form more background on the Postgres message store database, you can explore the SQL scripts at:
+For more background on the Postgres message store database, you can explore the SQL scripts at:

 https://github.com/eventide-project/message-store-postgres/tree/master/database

 ## Test the Database Connection

-The quickstart project includes a Ruby file that creates a Session object, and executes an inert SQL command.
+The quickstart project includes a Ruby file that creates a Session object, and executes an inert SQL command to test the connection.

 If the connection is made, the script will print: "Connected to the database"